zjp-CN/plex/README.md

 ### Precautions for users：

-Please switch the public Apple ID in the App Store or in the iPhone Settings-Media& Purchases instead of the Apple official website.
+1.Please switch the public Apple ID in the App Store or in the iPhone Settings-Media& Purchases instead of the Apple official website.
-Don’t forget to log out in time after downloading Plex to avoid your phone being locked.
+2.Don’t forget to log out in time after downloading Plex to avoid your phone being locked.

 Please be sure to read and follow the above precautions.
 Thanks for your cooperation.